-- A speciality food group launching a new range of barbecue rubs would like to understand what flavors of rubs are favored by different sets of people.
-To understand the preferred flavor palette, they conduct a descriptive research study using different methods like observational methods in supermarkets.
-By also conducting a survey whilst collecting in-depth demographic information, offers insights about the preference of different markets.
-This can also help tailor make the rubs and spreads to different preferred meats in that demographic.
-Conducting a thorough descriptive research helps the organization tweak their business model and amplify marketing in core markets.
+- A specialty food group launching a new range of barbecue rubs would like to understand what flavors of rubs are favored by different people.
+To understand the preferred flavor palette, they conduct this type of research study using various methods like observational methods in supermarkets.
+By also surveying while collecting in-depth demographic information, offers insights about the preference of different markets.
+This can also help tailor make the rubs and spreads to various preferred meats in that demographic.
+Conducting this type of research helps the organization tweak their business model and amplify marketing in core markets.

-- Another example of where descriptive research can be used is if a school district that wishes to evaluate teachers attitudes about using technology in the classroom.
-By conducting surveys and observing their comfortableness using technology through observational methods, the researcher can gauge what the can help understand if a full-fledged implementation can face an issues.
+- Another example of where this research can be used is if a school district wishes to evaluate teachers’ attitudes about using technology in the classroom.
+By conducting surveys and observing their comfortableness using technology through observational methods, the researcher can gauge what they can help understand if a full-fledged implementation can face an issue.
 This also helps in understanding if the students are impacted in any way with this change.

-Some other problems and/or research questions that can lead to descriptive research are:
+Some other research problems and research questions that can lead to descriptive research are:

-- Market researchers that want to observe habits of consumers.
+- Market researchers want to observe the habits of consumers.

-- A company that wants to evaluate the morale of its staff.
+- A company wants to evaluate the morale of its staff.

-- A school district that wants to understand if students will access online lessons rather than textbooks.
+- A school district wants to understand if students will access online lessons rather than textbooks.

-- An organization to understand if its wellness programs increase the overall health of the employees
+- To understand if its wellness questionnaire programs enhance the overall health of the employees.